 For example, if carbs from mannitol are subtracted from total carb counts found on product labels, the result may be inaccurate.
 (15)

-A carb counter such as the one found by clicking here may be a good resource for tracking intake.
+Also, fitness trackers may be a good resource for tracking intake.

 These are examples of foods you can eat freely, some of which will also help make certain you’re getting plenty of protein: